History of Poznań: Early times and Piast Poland (to 1138)

-The first settlements in what is now Poznań can be traced to the late period of the Stone Age.
+The first settlements in and near-by what is now Poznań can be traced to the late period of the Stone Age.
 Later various cultures developed there in the Bronze Age and Iron Age.
+Famous are the originally Bronze Age burial mounds at Łęki Małe, built between 2150 BC and 1800 BCE during the Únětice Culture.
+By the mid 20th century, nine mounds were still visible, and originally there were probably 14 mounds.

+A recent study, based on a multi-proxy approach using cores from Lake Wonieść, has demonstrated the complex settlement history with changing intensities in the Poznań region throughout prehistory.
+Around 5250 BCE, people attributed to the Linear Pottery Culture settled in the areas of chernozem soil.
+A significant opening of the landscape took place during the Funnel Beaker Period from 3800 BCE.
+There are several boom and bust phases that correspond to archaeological complexes.
+For example, a boom phase appears in the records around 2150 BCE, when Early Bronze Age settlements began to appear and sites such as Bruszczewo and Łęki Małe were initiated.
+A bust phase appears around 1690-1640 BC, when the huge Bruszczewo settlement was abandoned.

 Poznań began as a stronghold built in the 8th or 9th century AD between branches of the Warta and Cybina rivers, on what is now called Ostrów Tumski ("Cathedral Island").
 Various other settlements sprang up nearby on the islands and on both banks of the Warta.
 In the 10th century the tribe inhabiting the region, the Polans, became dominant over other tribes in most of the area of today's Poland.
 Consequently, this early Polish state, ruled by Duke Mieszko I and his successors in the Piast dynasty, was centred politically on Poznań and the neighbouring Polan strongholds, particularly Gniezno and Giecz.
 Archaeological research shows that in the late 10th century Poznań had a ducal palace (where the Church of Our Lady now stands, opposite the cathedral), with a chapel, possibly built for Mieszko's Christian wife Dobrawa.
 The ceremony by which Mieszko converted to Christianity in 966, known as the Baptism of Poland, is likely to have taken place at Poznań.